Henrts/diana/README.md

-## Y Design
+## A Template Design System

-The Y design system and component library.
-This purpose of this library is to be used as a foundation of a specific design system.
+The Diana System and component library.
+The purpose of this library is to be used as a foundation for a specific design system.
 It uses aphrodite and aesthetic under the hood.

 ### Installation